-- 1. graduating from an honors program at a two-year college, or - completing honors classes at another college and having a transcript evaluation upon matriculation to Martin Methodist College.
+- 1. graduating from an honors program at a two-year college, or - 2. completing honors classes at another college and having a transcript evaluation upon matriculation to Martin Methodist College.

-Students admitted to the Taylor Honors Program at Martin Methodist College typically take a minimum of 15 hours of honors core courses in their freshman and /or sophmore years.
-Students who elect to continue in the Honors Porgram beyond the completion of these fifteen hours or who do not complete the lower-level components have the option to compete for upper-level research scholarships and/or continue in the program as follows: In the junior and senior years, honors students will concentrate on research projects in their major fields.
-A readings course of study, research component (possibly off-campus), and project, each of the three connected to a class designated "H" (honors) by the department of study, will culminate in the student's presentation of research to the campus community in his/her senior year.
-Research projects will be guided by profesors in the field of study.
+Students admitted to the Taylor Honors Program at Martin Methodist College typically take a minimum of 15 hours of honors core courses in their freshman and /or sophomore years.
+Students who elect to continue in the Honors Program beyond the completion of these fifteen hours or who do not complete the lower-level components have the option to compete for upper-level research scholarships and/or continue in the program as follows: In the junior and senior years, honors students will concentrate on research projects in their major fields.
+Students will present an exhaustive readings bibliography, a proposal for original research, and are encouraged to compete in a scholarship contest for money to be used in their original research.
+However, students do not have to win a scholarship in order to do this orginial research.
+The project will culminate in the student's presentation of research to the campus community in his/her senior year.
+Research projects will be guided by professors in the field of study.
 Students are encouraged to apply for competitive research scholarships offered through the Taylor Honors Program in the fall of their junior year.
-All projects will be presented to the Institutional Review Board (IRB) before research begins, with projects involving research on human subjects contingent on the IRB's approval.
+All projects, whether or not funded with scholarships, will be presented to the Institutional Review Board (IRB) before research begins, with projects involving research on human subjects contingent on the IRB's approval.